rhysuki/website/static/main_pages/home.md

 # Update Log

-**?**: Filled in most of the sidebar links with content, and moved to using markdown instead of pure HTML.
+**Dec 10, 2024**: Filled in most of the sidebar links with content and moved to using markdown instead of pure HTML.
+The "Link to Me" page still only has simple icons, which might update soon, and there's still no blog yet.

 **Nov 30, 2024**: added theme + font switching! this goes a long way to making the site more accessible to everyone. mobile mode next?